 “Maybe Mikel Is Broke”: Siasia Slams Chelsea Legend for Claims of Paying Flight Tickets

-• Former Nigeria U23 coach Samson Siasia has blasted John Mikel Obi for claiming to pay the flight ticket of the team on the eve of the Rio 2016 Olympics
+• Former Nigeria U23 coach Samson Siasia has blasted John Mikel Obi for claiming he paid for the Rio 2016 Olympics team's flights

 • The AFCON winner led the Dream Team VI to win the only medal at the Olympics after their famous 3-2 win against Honduras

-• The former Super Eagles handler shed more light on how he used his influence to secure a flight for the football team
+• The former Super Eagles handler shed more light on how he used his influence to secure a flight for the national football side

-Samson Siasia has debunked insinuations that Chelsea legend John Mikel Obi covered the flight expenses of the national Olympic football team in 2016.
+Samson Siasia has kicked against claims that Chelsea legend John Mikel Obi covered the flight expenses for the Olympic football team in 2016.

-The Lokeren legend said he is aware of every detail that transpired during the build-up to the Olympic Games.
+The Lokeren legend stated that he was aware of every incident that had transpired during the build-up to the games in Brazil that year.

 Source: Getty Images

-He stressed that Mikel Obi sorted part of the hotel bills after the team ran into trouble with accommodation when the Ministry of Youth and Sports denied knowledge of their camping.
-Saisia said:
+He did confirm that Mikel Obi paid part of the hotel bills after the team ran into trouble with accommodation after the Ministry of Youth and Sports denied knowledge of their camping.

 "John Mikel Obi did not pay for any flight to go anywhere, nothing.
 The team only had issues in the hotel where we needed to sort out the bills, and he paid for some of the players.
 For the flight to Brazil, the former Super Eagles captain did not pay for it.